Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the evidentiary and procedural requirements for revocation proceedings?

-The procedure is usually written and both sides can submit two pleadings within a one-month period.
+The procedure is written and both sides can submit two pleadings within a one-month period.
 No discovery is involved in revocation matters, and the parties must document their claims.
 In non-use cancellation matters, the onus is on the trademark holder to document genuine use of the mark.

 Revocation actions can also be brought before the regular courts.